utnslab/Alkali/README.md

 ## Running Alkali Example

 The source files are located in `tests`.
-Alkali framework will first convert the input file (C or $\alpha$IR) into MLIR representation, and then apply optimization, mapping and code generation.
+Alkali framework will first convert the input file (C or αIR) into MLIR representation, and then apply optimization, mapping and code generation.

 We provide several scripts and examples.
 First, compile the C source into Alkali IR `./scripts/run_c.sh nfchain.c`.
 It will generate IR into `out.mlir`.